 Wednesday 9 October 1940

-After lunch, at 13:00, some Heinkeil He 111s attack a convoy off Land''s End, but RAF No. 601 Squadron intercepts and shoots two of the bombers down.
+After lunch, at 13:00, some Heinkel He 111s attack a convoy of Land's End, but RAF No. 601 Squadron intercepts and shoots two of the bombers down.
 At 14:30, the day's main raid of about 175 aircraft crosses to hit East London.
 This formation includes Junkers Ju 88s and causes appreciable damage.
 Major dogfights break out over the Thames Estuary and points east.
 Damage is scattered, with many private residences taking damage.

 Right before sunset, at 18:53, a Jabo attack on Solent Naval Air Station causes little damage.
 About half an hour later, the Luftwaffe attacks Yeovilton Naval Air Station, but the damage is slight.
 A little later, attacks are made on St Merryn Naval Air Station, which damages a Swordfish and a Proctor aircraft.

 After dark, London is the main bomber target.
 The attacks begin around 19:00 and are of moderate intensity.
 Aside from London, the usual targets of Liverpool, Manchester, and Derby are hit.
 The Luftwaffe drops 386 tons of High Explosive bombs on London and 70,000 one kg bombs.
 The Luftwaffe also drops mines all along the English Channel shoreline.

 Losses for the day are light, with the RAF losing only three planes and the Luftwaffe 9.

 Oblt.
 Hans-Ekkehard Bob from 7./JG 54 makes two claims, both Spitfires.

 |Hawker Hurricanes, RAF No. 85 Squadron, October 1940.|

 A Whitley of RAF No. 77 Squadron returning from a raid over Germany during the night flies into high ground west of Snape while returning.
 Midshipman D. A. C. Hadingham perishes.